Bentley Bentayga Interior Layout & Technology | Top Gear

 What is it like on the inside?

 You’ve a choice of four, five or seven seats.
-You’ll likely have the ultra-plush four-seater if you’re being chauffeured around, in which case you’ll be enjoying an extra 10cm of legroom compared to the old Bentayga.
+You’ll likely have the ultra-plush four-seater if you’re being chauffeured around, in which case you’ll be enjoying an extra 10cm of legroom compared to the first gen Bentayga.
 But then someone pulls up next to you in a new EWB with an extra 18cm of rear space.
 Awks.
 Try to shrug it off.
 By the way, you can’t have seven seats in the Hybrid because the batteries get in the way.

 If you’re sat up front, though, things have improved even more markedly, even if the changes are all – once again – largely in the details.
-Bentaygas have never felt quite as special as a Continental or Flying Spur inside, with more VW Group-familiar displays and switchgear, even if the materials and presentation have generally been befitting of a £150,000-plus purchase.
+Bentaygas have never felt quite as special as a Continental or Flying Spur inside, with more VW Group-familiar displays and switchgear, even if the materials and presentation have generally been befitting of a £200,000-plus purchase.
 There’s less awareness of the inevitable part-sharing here, even if the ‘rotating Toblerone’ entertainment screen of lither Bentleys is missing.

 Advertisement - Page continues below